Customize the Sandbox Network Policy

 Custom preset hosts bypass NemoClaw’s review process and can widen sandbox egress to arbitrary destinations.
 Review every host in a custom preset before applying it, especially when the file originates outside your team.

-Custom presets applied with --from-file or --from-dir are recorded in the NemoClaw sandbox registry alongside their full YAML content, so they can be removed by name — the original file does not need to be kept on disk:
+NemoClaw records custom presets applied with --from-file or --from-dir in the sandbox registry alongside their full YAML content.

 policy-remove accepts both built-in and custom preset names.
 Run nemoclaw <name> policy-list to see every preset currently applied to the sandbox.